 Is the business community responsible for this problem?
 The group responsible for identity theft is criminals.
 The business community definitely has to protect our information, as do consumers themselves.
 The business community is responsible for protecting any information that they collect from you.
 When that information is compromised, that is considered a breach.

 What are common ways a criminal gets your information ?
 A few examples of how thieves obtain your information include dumpster diving, shoulder surfing, phishing and scams, and stolen mail.
-Please see Prevention Tips at www.idtheftcenter.org/artman2/publish/c_tips/index You may also want to take our IQ Test and the Business IQ test.
+Take our Identity Theft Quiz here.

 What is the impact of this crime financially or emotionally?